-Contrary to watering your lawn in the night as most homeowners do, doing so earlier in the morning is recommended as that time of the day is usually coolest, thus minimising evaporation.
-Watering your lawn earlier in the morning also gives your lawn the advantage of capitalising on the morning sun to conduct photosynthesis which further strengthens it.
-Watering your lawn at night could also lead to waterlogging which creates a breeding ground for lawn diseases.
+Contrary to watering your lawn at night as most homeowners do, doing so earlier in the morning is recommended as that time of the day is usually the coolest, thus minimising evaporation.
+Watering your lawn earlier in the morning also gives it the advantage of capitalising on the morning sun to conduct photosynthesis, further strengthening it.
+Watering your lawn at night could also lead to waterlogging, creating a breeding ground for lawn diseases.

-Are you stranded on how to keep grass green in hot weather?
-Fertilising your lawn during the summer is one way of ensuring that it has all the necessary nutrients to stay nourished.
-Nevertheless, be careful not to leave the clippings where the lawn is too thick as it could lead to the formation of moulds especially as you are still watering it.
-Rake up the clippings and mow over them again to make them finer and spread them over your lawn.
+Are you stranded on how to keep the grass green in hot weather?
+Fertilising your lawn during the summer ensures it has all the nutrients to stay nourished.
+Nevertheless, be careful not to leave the clippings where the lawn is too thick, as it could lead to the formation of moulds, especially as you are still watering it.
+Rake up the clippings, mow over them again to make them finer, and spread them over your lawn.

-Taking care of the weeds as soon as they start appearing on your lawn is better and more effective than spraying it all with a weed killer.
-You can do this by either pulling them manually or by using a weeding fork.
+Taking care of the weeds as soon as they appear on your lawn is better and more effective than spraying it all with a weed killer.
+You can do this by pulling them manually or using a weeding fork.
 Besides, pulling out weeds as soon as they germinate requires minimal effort than pulling out already established plants.
 The use of a herbicide should be the last resort.

 Do you often wonder how to make your grass greener and thicker during the summer?
 Insects such as chafer grubs and leather jackets are the most common cause of bald patches on your lawn during the summer.
 If you notice that birds are pecking at your lawn or that the soil is raised and looks ploughed, this is a telltale sign that your lawn is pest infested.

-The simplest and cost-effective way of taking care of pests is buying nematodes, which are tiny and whose natural habitat is the soil.
-Increasing the population of nematodes enables you to get rid of pests within your lawn without necessarily adding chemicals.
+The simplest and most cost-effective way of taking care of pests is buying nematodes, which are tiny and whose natural habitat is the soil.
+Increasing the population of nematodes enables you to eliminate pests within your lawn without necessarily adding chemicals.
 Simply follow the instructions on the package and reseed your lawn where necessary.

-Just as other plants in your garden, your lawn behaves differently during each season.
-Understanding your lawn and learning on the simple habits and tricks that will make it flourish and maintain it all year round.
+Like other plants in your garden, your lawn behaves differently each season.
+Understanding your lawn and learning the simple habits and tricks that will make it flourish and maintain it all year round.
 Anco Turf is a reliable supplier of Sir Walter Buffalo turf.
 For more information, get in touch with us today at 1800 010 110.

-Do you have any tips to add on this topic?
-Please do, on the comment section below.
+Do you have any tips to add to this topic?
+Please do in the comment section below.
 Also, feel free to share this post on your social media pages and engage more people on it.